The Final Countdown: The Best of Europe

-The Final Countdown: The Best of Europe is a compilation album by Europe, released in 2009 by Sony Music and Camden Deluxe.

-This album contains some songs from their debut album and albums through 1999.
-This album contains 36 songs with 18 on each CD.
+The Final Countdown: The Best of Europe is a compilation album by Swedish rock band Europe, released in 2009 by Sony Music and Camden Deluxe.
+It contains some songs from the band's debut album and albums through 1999.
+It contains 36 songs with 18 on each CD.

 Track listing

 All songs were written by Joey Tempest, except where noted.